-What’s the best potato for mashed potatoes?
-High starch potatoes are best.
-These would be Yukon Gold or Russet.
+High starch potatoes are best for making mashed potatoes.
+The highest starch potatoes are Yukon Gold and Russet.
 Potatoes that are more waxy can end up more paste like than creamy.
 While picking the right kind of potatoes is important to making the best mashed potatoes, there are many other things you need to know.
 Knowing how to cook them, best tools for mashing them, what to add to them, and more.

 Continue reading to learn ALL of the things you need to know to make the best creamy mashed potatoes.

 If you’re boiling your potatoes to make mashed potatoes boil them until they are “fall apart” soft.
 Don’t boil them just to the point that you would normally boil potatoes.
 You need to go much further than that to ensure that you get proper creamy mashed potatoes.
 You’ll also want to make sure that you peel and cut your potatoes into even pieces.
 If your pieces of potato are evenly cut they’ll cook evenly.
 This prevents some pieces from ending up under done.
 Start with cold water and place your potatoes in the cold water and allow them both to come up to temperature at the same time.
 Be sure and salt the water too since the salt will help break down the potatoes so you get those nice creamy results.

 Be sure to use a good hand masher or potato ricer and thoroughly crush those well cooked potatoes.
 The more you work them over the more smooth and creamy your mashed potatoes will be.

 We’re trying to make creamy mashed potatoes so make sure you add in plenty of cream.
 Also be sure not to add cold cream.
 Heat it up first so that it is nice and warm when adding to your well mashed potatoes.
 You almost can’t add too much cream.
 If your potatoes have turned thin and soupy it’s not a problem.
 Just simmer the potatoes until the moisture content is down to the point that you get the perfect consistency.